swiftlang/swift/README.md

 Although inspired by Objective-C and many other languages, Swift is not itself a C-derived language.
 As a complete and independent language, Swift packages core features like flow control, data structures, and functions, with high-level constructs like objects, protocols, closures, and generics.
 Swift embraces modules, eliminating the need for headers and the code duplication they entail.

 ## Documentation

 To read the documentation, start by installing the [Sphinx](http://sphinx-doc.org) documentation generator tool (just run `easy_install -U Sphinx` from the command line and you're good to go).
 Once you have that, you can build the Swift documentation by going into `docs` and typing `make`.
 This compiles the `.rst` files in the `docs` directory into HTML in the `docs/_build/html` directory.

-Once built, the best place to start is with the Swift white paper, which gives a tour of the language (in `docs/_build/html/whitepaper/index.html`).
-Another potentially useful document is `docs/LangRef`, which gives a low level tour of how the language works from the implementation perspective.
+A potentially useful document to start is `docs/LangRef`, which gives a low level tour of how the language works from the implementation perspective.

 Many of the docs are out of date, but you can see some historical design documents in the `docs` directory.

 Another source of documentation is the standard library itself, located in `stdlib`.
 Much of the language is actually implemented in the library (including `Int`), and the standard library gives some examples of what can be expressed today.